dzhuyx/daisyzhuyx/content/authors/admin/_index.md

 Methodologically, I work on tree-based models, latent variable models, survival analysis, and recurrent event analysis.
 My general interest is in interpretable and robust statistical methodology that advances biomedical understanding and informs practices.

 Look to the left (or up if you are on your phone) to learn more about me.
-I am looking for students to work on exciting projects with me—feel free to shoot me an email to talk about potential projects or just to chat.
+I am looking for students to work on exciting projects with me—feel free to shoot me an email (daisy at jhu dot edu) to talk about potential projects or just to chat.